Griffan/FASTQuick/Readme.md

 - [COPYRIGHT](#copyright)

 ### QUICK START
-To simplify the whole process, we prepared a one-stop script to process the whole pipeline or choose start point of the pipeline
+To simplify the whole process, we prepared a one-stop script to process the whole pipeline or choose start point of the pipeline([] is optional)
 ```
 bin/FASTQuick.sh --steps <All|AllButIndex|Index|Align|Contamination|Ancestry> \
 --candidateVCF <variant list> \